-The live mode is a special flavor of the song screen, which allows starting and stopping chains one by one.
+The live mode is a special flavor of the song screen which allows starting and stopping chains one by one.
 It allows different channels to play at different song positions.
 To toggle between song and live mode, press SELECT+LEFT in the song screen.

 To play a chain, move the cursor to the chain and press START.
 To stop playing the chain, move the cursor to its channel and press SELECT+START.
 If another chain is already playing, the starts and stops are queued until the chain has been played through.
 Tapping START twice speeds up the switch so that it happens when the currently playing phrase ends.
+Pressing START twice in chain screen queues the phrase under the cursor; in the phrase screen, it queues the phrase being edited.